 Here is a photo-stitch of the opening moments of the film:In the following close-up (below left), the Kabuki-za is in the center of the frame, slightly obscured.
 The original Kabuki-za was built in 1889, in the same location of its four replacements.
 Back in 1889 there were no balloons above Tokyo.
 But a year later, a single balloon would cause a stir in Ueno Park…

 1890 was a momentous year in Japanese history: it was the effective date of the Meiji Constitution 明治憲法 and saw the opening of the Asakusa Twelve-Stories, Japan’s first “skyscraper”.
 The building was slightly shorter than the tallest building in the world,* and home to the country’s first elevator.* The Twelve-Stories was a beacon of modernity and a popular tourist attraction that Tokyo-ites would crane their necks to see.

-Tokyo-ites would have even more reason to crane their necks in the autumn of 1890.
+Tokyo-ites would have even more reason to crane their necks in November of 1890.
 An Englishman known as “Spencer” performed a death-defying stunt, floating 3500 feet into the air on a balloon, then leaping to the ground with a parachute.
 As noted by Edward Seidensticker, Spencer, in his day, was exceeded in popularity perhaps only by General Ulysses S. Grant and his wife, who toured the country for three months in 1879.

 No photographs exist of Spencer or Baldwin’s Tokyo performances, but a similar jump was caught on film.
 The following is Baldwin’s first jump in 1887, in San Francisco’s Golden Gate Park.*